Perched atop a sandstone hilltop, Gwalior Fort has guarded the city of Gwalior since the 8th century some 300 feet above the city proper.

 For travelers on luxury tours in India, Gwalior Fort is a chance to travel back through the centuries with each step.
 The fort has changed ownership numerous times through the ages from its beginnings with the Pal Dynasty, to the Mughals, and finally to the British.
 Over the years many of the fort’s stewards left new structures to mark their triumphs over previous owners, and solidify their control.

-The Man Mandir Palace, built under the patronage of Man Singh - who commissioned the Taj Mahal - is a grand, imperial style structure with multiple levels, open courtyards, and decorative tiles and freezes.
-The palace itself served as a home for rulers, and was eventually used as a prison by the conquering Mughals.
+The Man Mandir Palace is a grand, imperial style structure with multiple levels, open courtyards, and decorative tiles and friezes.
+The palace served as a home for rulers, and was eventually used as a prison by the conquering Mughals.

 With dozens of smaller sights including tombs, temples, and stone carvings, Gwalior Fort is a must for any India luxury tour.

 Gwalior Fort is a year-round destination with rains in July and August.
 The best weather is October through March.

 Music lovers might relish the chance to experience the four day music festival Tansen Samaroh in December.
 Held since the 1930s, the festival is a treat of sights and sounds that will make any luxury tour in India unforgettable.

 Located just above the town of Gwalior, in the central Indian state of Madhya Pradesh, Gwalior Fort rises from a hill on the Western side of the city.